open-mmlab/Amphion/egs/tts/VITS/README.md

 ### Train From Scratch

 Run the `run.sh` as the training stage (set  `--stage 2`).
-Specify a experimental name to run the following command.
+Specify an experimental name to run the following command.
 The tensorboard logs and checkpoints will be saved in `Amphion/ckpts/tts/[YourExptName]`.

 ```bash
 sh egs/tts/VITS/run.sh --stage 2 --name [YourExptName]